Emulator Issues #9064

 JMC if you could work your testing magic?...

-#5 Updated by markwest76 almost 4 years ago
+#5 Updated by markwest76 over 4 years ago

 Ok, seems like master needs single core option enabled to avoid random crashes (black screens) in this game: played whole third level using OpenGL Single Core without any problem.